flybywiresim/docs/docs/pilots-corner/beginner-guide/preflight.md

 ---

+## Nav Data

+MSFS Nav Data is updated during their patching process.
+It's important to take stock of what nav data you are currently using and if it matches the current AIRAC cycle.
+When using simBrief without a Navigraph subscription you may encounter route discrepancies OR the [flight plan import](#flight-plan-import) may fail due to outdated/incorrect AIRAC cycle.

+Owning a Navigraph subscription gives you access to their standalone nav data addon for MSFS that pairs with their simBrief flight planning.
+Not only does it provide you with an up-to-date AIRAC with their revisions, it will ensure compatibility when importing from simBrief or planning your flight manually.

 ## Flight Planning

 We highly recommend **not** using the built-in MSFS flight planner.
 SimBrief is a great resources that provides routing and other information to successfully plan your flight.
 You can choose to use other software/websites to plan your route but when using simBrief we have a handy import feature as seen in the next section.